tc39/notes/es7/2015-11/nov-18.md

 BT: It sounds like we want this, it may also help us figure out interpolation/composition

-WH: Definitely don’t want switchable x flags.
+WH: Definitely don't want switchable x flags.
 Can construct all kinds of lexical trouble with it.

 BT: composing with X is unknown, we may need to defer it.